RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 # To run the first time

-All endpoints will default to localhost:*the-right-port*
+All endpoints will default to *localhost:the-right-port*

     $ export SPARK_HOME=
     $ export KAFKA_HOME=